0 of 30 Questions completed

 Which of the following anti-psychotics have the lowest potency?

-Hoarding is now considered to be a form of mental disorder .Which one of the following interventions has the strongest evidence base for efficacy in treating a hoarding disorder?
+Which one of the following intervention has the strongest evidence base for efficacy in treating a hoarding disorder?

-A 30-year-old single woman reports that she has been experiencingsurges of sadness and emptiness since her mother died 10 monthsago.
-Lately, she has been having trouble getting to sleep,having lowenergy, poor appetite, and frequent headaches.
-She said that when her mother was alive, she and her mother wouldtalk on the phone every evening and now she sometimes finds herselfcrying on her way home from work.
-She experiences periodic intenselonging for her mother but does not feel hopeless.
-She denies having
+She said that when her mother was alive, she and her mother would talk on the phone every evening and now she sometimes finds herself crying on her way home from work.
+She experiences periodic intense longing for her mother but does not feel hopeless.

-any suicidal ideations.
+She denies having any suicidal ideations.

 She continues to work as a teacher aid and considers it a welcome distraction.
 School is the place where she most often feels like her “normal self” again.
-She also enjoys socializing with friends andcontinues to perform regular exercises at the gym four times per week.
+She also enjoys socializing with friends and continues to perform regular exercises at the gym four times per week.

-So based on the above description, what is the most likely diagnosis in this lady?
+Based on the above description, what is the most likely diagnosis in this lady?

 A 54-year-old man presents with a variety of physical symptoms that have been present for the past 9 years.
 Numerous investigations and review by a variety of specialties have indicated no organic basis for his symptoms.
 This is an example of: